|

 cargo run. - Open a project folder (

-- Open command palette (
+- Open file search (

-Ctrl+P) and test:- file search
+Ctrl+P) and command palette (Ctrl+Shift+P) and test:- file search inside the open explorer roots

 @symbolnavigation in the active file#queryworkspace symbol search:linenavigation~new_namerename at cursor- LSP actions such as definition, implementation, references, signature help, rename, and workspace symbols on saved files